What are Hummingbirds Migration Paths & Flyway Zones?

-Therefore Hummingbirds migration takes preparing for to be successful so like other avian migrants, Hummers enter a state called, hyperphagia.
+Therefore Hummingbirds migration takes preparing to be successful so, like other avian migrants, Hummers enter a state called, hyperphagia.

 What this means is that they will eat a great deal more, almost constantly, so that their bodies can store the necessary fat deposits needed for their long journey.
 If you would like to read a fuller explanation of hyperphagia visit www.rubythroat.org.